microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-1/solution.md

 ### Task 6: Onboard Linux Server OS to Azure Arc

-* Onboard the recent installed or prepared Linux Server OS to Azure Arc, by using the documented steps or create a new VM based on the following steps
+* Onboard the recently installed or prepared Linux Server OS to Azure Arc, by using the documented steps or create a new VM based on the following steps
 1. Create Hyper-V VM for Linux

 * Step by step